ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

   network types (layers and sublayers), entity types, entity roles (network, node, termination point, or link), entity properties, relationship types between entities and relationships to other entities.

-SIMAP model:
-: A SIMAP model defines the core topological entities, their role in the network, core topological properties, and relationships both inside each layer and between the layers.
-: It is the basic topological model with references/pointers to other models and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.

 SIMAP data:
 : SIMAP data consists of instances of network and Service topologies at